Vitiligo: Diagnosis and treatment

 To give patients an accurate diagnosis, dermatologists examine a patient’s skin under different lighting

-In everyday lighting (A), the vitiligo on this patient’s skin is barely visible.
+In everyday lighting (A), the vitiligo on this patient’s skin is less visible.
 When examined under different types of Wood’s lamps (B and C), the patches are easier to see.

 If your dermatologist finds that you have vitiligo, blood tests may be recommended.
 Vitiligo is an autoimmune disease.
 This means that your immune system is attacking healthy cells in your body that give your skin its color.